krzysztof-jusiak/talks/concepts-driven-design/concepts-driven-design.md

 ## Disclaimer

+> This talk is from user perspective
+> See Andrew Sutton talks for more details about concepts!

-Concepts, although, merged into C++20 draft, are still a subject for future changes.
+> Concepts, although, merged into C++20 draft, are still a subject for future changes.

 | Compiler | Version | Notes |
 | - | - | - |